-Established by Herbert Hoover-a member of Stanford's Pioneer Class of 1895 and the 31st U.S. president-the Hoover Institution marked its centennial in 2019.
+Established in 1919 by Herbert Hoover-a member of Stanford's Pioneer Class of 1895 and the 31st U.S. president.
 Former Stanford Provost and U.S. Secretary of State Condoleezza Rice assumed the role of director on September 1, 2020.
 From its initial charge to collect materials documenting the experience of war and the pursuit of peace, the institution stands today as the world's preeminent archive and policy research center dedicated to freedom, private enterprise and effective, limited government. hoover.org